-It is almost certain that these general rumors led to belief that Mountain Dew could have the same effect whether consumed by the male, or female, but most of the specific effects claimed, regarded males, and concerned either birth control, if you're a glass half-full kind of person, or impotence, if you're of the glass half-empty persuasion.
-No matter what the specifics though, the rumors were believed by many teenagers, and by 1999, this information was being pass from teen to teen: "Mountain Dew is good birth control."
+It is almost certain that these general rumors led to the belief that Mountain Dew could have the same effect whether consumed by the male, or female, but most of the specific effects claimed, regarded males, and concerned either birth control, if you’re a glass-half-full kind of person or impotence, if you’re of the glass-half-empty persuasion.
+No matter what the specifics though, the rumors were believed by many teenagers, and by 1999, this information was being passed from teen to teen: “Mountain Dew is good birth control.”
 No condemn needed!

 The Mountain Dew rumors don’t have such a distinctly positive spin.
 Although irresponsible, gullible, and stupid teenagers (aren’t they all stupid?) might see these reported effects as a golden opportunity, the actual details are a bit scary.
 Several claims have been circulated.4 The most popular, it would seem, is the first:

 - Mountain Dew shrinks a male’s testicles — Makes them shrivel up.

 - Mountain Dew lowers sperm count in males.